orangitfi/FinnPic/README.md

 ## Website

-See `/scripts/generate-website.sh` for a script that publishes the hugo-generated website at https://finnpic.org/
+See `/scripts/generate-website.sh` for a script that publishes the hugo-generated website at https://finnpic.org/ .
+You'll need to have `hugo` installed before you run the script. https://gohugo.io/getting-started/installing

 ## Supporters